Prestige Pricing Research

 Prestige pricing has a direct correlation with the brand and the perception of the customers over the image of the company.
 If the customer values the brand and is satisfied with the features of the product over the competitor’s product, then the company can take advantage of prestige pricing and capture value, in spite of quality or low production costs.

-This concept is based on the assumption that the customer will pay higher prices for the right image, and actually they will not research whether the price reflects the value or not.
+This concept is based on the assumption that the customer will pay higher prestige prices for the right image, and actually they will not research whether the price reflects the value or not.
 The high price is used as a marketing strategy by convincing the customer that there is value added to the costs.
-Basically, the companies rely on the customer’s presumption that their product is of higher quality than those of their competitors because of the higher costs.
+Basically, the companies rely on the customer’s presumption that their product is of higher quality than those of their competitors because of the higher costs attained through prestige pricing.

 A heavy discount in case of prestige products, could actually hurt the sales, and create a negative impact on the company’s image.
 On the other hand, to maintain a prestige pricing, these companies have to invest heavily in marketing and brand building exercises.
-Where other companies might have a 4% budget of marketing, Prestige priced products might have a budget of as high as 10% of the product value.
+Where other companies might have a 4% budget of marketing, products might have a budget of as high as 10% of the product value through prestige pricing.

 Prestige pricing is of the psychological order, and is particularly addressed to a niche segment of customers, who associate high prices with superior quality.
-These customers are the ones who feel that by owing a high-end, expensive product, they fulfill the desire of higher social status.
-Thus, the companies keep deliberately high prices for their products in order to encourage favorable perception among customers.
+These customers are the ones who feel that by owning a high-end, expensive product prestige pricing, they fulfill the desire of higher social status.
+Thus, the companies keep deliberately high prices for their products in order to encourage favorable perception among customers through prestige pricing.